Jamie Harwood, BSN, RN, CFN

 The Coroner's office is a law enforcement agency that investigates the manner and cause of deaths that occur in the county.
 In Illinois, the statutes governing the office are mainly found in the Illinois Compiled Statutes, Chapter 55.

 The Peoria County Coroner's Office investigates all deaths occurring in Peoria County.
 The Coroner's Creed and the Coroner's Act establishes questions that must be answered to fulfill the requirements of these investigations.
 These questions are: who, how, where, when, and why, i.e. what are the facts concerning the decedents death?
 Based on investigation of the decedents' death, the findings of the autopsy and/or toxicology results, the cause and manner of death are usually determined.
 We seek to provide advocacy for families and justice for the deceased; our goal is to do these tasks in the most efficient manner possible.

-On Saturday, July 6 at approximately 5:08 a.m., the Peoria Police Department, Peoria Fire Department, and Advanced Medical Transport responded to the area of R.B.
-Garrett Ave., Richard Pryor Place, and Hightower St. in Peoria.
+On Wednesday, July 21, 2021, at approximately 5:10 a.m., the Peoria Police Department, Peoria Fire Department, and Advanced Medical Transport (AMT) responded to the 3000 block of W Seibold Street in Peoria regarding a report of someone shot.
 Read on...

 On Tuesday, July 20, 2021, at approximately 11:42 p.m., Peoria Police responded to a ShotSpotter alert in the 1500 block of W Kettelle Street indicating multiple rounds fired.
 Read on...

 On Monday, July 12, 2021, at approximately 8:56 p.m., Peoria Police responded to a ShotSpotter alert in the 1300 block of S Griswold Street in Peoria, indicating multiple rounds fired.
 Read on...